keycloak/keycloak-community/design/web-authn-authenticator.md

 #### Configuration Item - User Verification Requirement

-  - Have the switch (ON/OFF) to specify whether this configuration is used or not.
-Its default setting is OFF.
-  - Only single item can be selected.
+  - Item selection : Only single item can be selected.
+  - UI : ComboBox that enables single item selection and have a blank item.
+    - If a user selects only this blank item, that means this configuration is not used.
+    - If a user selects no items, it also means this configuration is not used.
   - Supported user verification options are the following : {required, preferred, discouraged}
-  - Default setting is : preferred
+  - Default setting : a blank item selected that means this configuration is not used.

 *Notes:*